-For crawling we used OpenWPM [15] a Selenium-based3 web crawler being developed by the Princeton Center for Information Technology Policy (CITP).
+For crawling we used OpenWPM, a Selenium-based web crawler being developed by the Princeton Center for Information Technology Policy (CITP).
 We performed automated logins to all 203 sites and recorded the requested, granted, and displayed permissions.
-26 of the 203 sites used an older version of Facebook Connect; we will focus only on the 177 using the current version.
+Twenty-six of the 203 sites used an older implementation of Facebook Connect; this paper will focus on the 177 with the current format.